-This course demands previous experience of Drama GCSE or comparable experience of work in the theatre.
-All students are required to demonstrate their understanding of playwrights and practitioners, such as Stanislavski and Brecht, through practical exploration as the course explores both performance and directing skills.
-Technical candidates must possess significant performance skills as elements of the set texts are studied through practical work.
-Given the theoretical and analytical elements of the A Level in Drama and Theatre, all candidates should have attained grade 6/B or above in English Language or Literature at GCSE.
+This course requires previous experience of Drama GCSE or comparable experience of work in the theatre.
+All students must have an understanding of how to analyse text in performance, as well as be capable of applying methodologies of different practitioners to practical work.
+Technical candidates should possess secure performance skills, as set texts are explored practically.
+Given the theoretical and analytical demands of the A Level in Drama and Theatre, all candidates should have attained grade 6 or above in English Language or Literature at GCSE.